 Are Smaller Or Larger Businesses Worth More?

-We can see from the last 10+ years the consistent trends of multiples at each price point.
+We can see from the last 14+ years that there are consistent trends of multiples at each price point.
 The larger your business, the higher multiple you can demand.
-For example, in 2018 the average multiple for a business that sold between the price of 0 – $250k was 2.06x.
-However, if your business was worth over $7M valuation, the average multiple was 5.87x.
+For example, in 2019 the average multiple for a business that sold between the price of 0 – $250K was 2.05x.
+However, if your business was worth over $7M, the average multiple was 4.21x.
 This is why if there is capacity in both the operator and the business for more growth, and the operator can be patient, we recommend growing the business to a higher level before seeking a buyer.